safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 <tr><td>Geodatabase Writer</td><td>$(FME&#95;SHAREDRESOURCE&#95;DATA)\Election\Output\NewAddresses.gdb.zip</td></tr>
 </table>

-**Note:** If you uploaded the Addresses.gdb as a zip file, add .zip at the end of the parameter for both the Geodatabase Reader and Writer.
+**Note:** If you uploaded the Addresses.gdb as a folder without zipping it, do not add .zip at the end of the parameter for the Geodatabase Reader.

 One final tweak: change the Writer parameter Overwrite Geodatabase to Yes: